vallejos/js-api-test/README.md

 7. Observations

 Only the first days of each month contains data (01 to 07).
 The data for each month is the same.
 Don't worry, it's just some sample data for testing purposes :)

+8. The problem to solve

+1. Clone or download this repo: https://github.com/vallejos/js-api-test/
+2. Using the provided sample api server, create an Angular JS app that will:
+- query the sample api to fetch the data
+- create graphs (you can use any library of your choice) with the sample data
+- create a chart selector to display only graphs for the specific chart and/or all the charts
+- create a date selector to display graphs for the specific dates
+3. Finally, create some tests to make sure everything works
+4. When you're done, zip the folder and send to us.
+5. If you have any questions please contact us.
+6. Feel free to send us any comment regarding your work.